lambdista/try/README.md

 class for a thorough coverage of all methods.

 ## Javadoc ##
-<a href="http://typesafely.github.io/try-success-failure/apidocs/">Here</a> you can find the Javadoc for this API.
+<a href="http://typesafely.github.io/try/apidocs/">API documentation</a> for this project.

 ## Final Notes ##
 Any criticism/suggestion is more than welcome!